Go Back

 1 cup whole milk

-1 tablespoon dried culinary lavender
+2 tablespoons dried culinary lavender

-1 teaspoon pure vanilla extract
+1/2 teaspoon pure vanilla extract

-A pinching of salt
+Pinch of sea salt

 Instructions

-Strain the Mixture: After thickening, remove the saucepan from heat.
-Strain the mixture through a fine-mesh sieve into a clean, heatproof bowl to remove the lavender buds.
-Stir in the vanilla extract and a pinch of salt to enhance the flavors.
+Strain the Mixture: Once the base has thickened, remove it from the heat.
+Strain the mixture through a fine-mesh sieve into a clean bowl to separate the lavender buds.
+Stir in the pure vanilla extract for added flavor.

-Chill the Base: Allow the strained mixture to cool at room temperature for about 30 minutes.
-Once cooled, cover the bowl with plastic wrap, pressing it directly against the surface to prevent a skin from forming.
-Refrigerate for a minimum of 4 hours, or overnight, until the mixture is completely chilled.
+Chill: Allow the strained mixture to cool at room temperature for about 30 minutes.
+Afterward, cover the bowl with plastic wrap and refrigerate for at least 4 hours, or ideally overnight, to ensure it cools completely.